spray/twirl/README.rst

 Credits
 =======

 All credits are to go to the Play developers who devised the template language and provided its implementation!
+Thanks to @4lex1v for updating twirl to the latest upstream version which supports sbt 0.13.

 Patch Policy